 - We believe that there is more to being happy and healthy than a number on a weighing scale and that our mental, emotional and spiritual health are intertwined.

 - We know that small changes in lifestyle and diet can bring about big changes in quality of health and life, and will share our own experiences in the hopes that it can shed some light for those living with Rheumatoid arthritis or similar inflammatory diseases.

 How do we find balance?
 Between our jobs, our obligations and responsibilities to family and our own happiness and contentment?

 The basic building block of every successful business unit is every individual within the unit who works to make it a success.
 And to be successful, every individual must live up to their full potential and fulfill the requirements and expectations for their role.
 This is the same in a family unit, where every individual must be at their best health and fulfilling their potential for the family unit to be content and happy.

-For me it means balancing my work life with a personal life that is as stress free as possible, and that includes hobbies and activities that bring joy.
-It also means ensuring that I keep my mind and body energized with fresh whole foods that do not make me feel ill or sluggish or that aggravate the symptoms of rheumatoid arthritis.
+For Razena it means balancing her work life with a personal life that is as stress free as possible, and that includes hobbies and activities that bring joy.
+It also means ensuring that she keeps her mind and body energized with fresh whole foods that do not make her feel ill or sluggish or that aggravate the symptoms of rheumatoid arthritis.

 If any of the recipes or travel tips appeal to you and would love to keep in touch please like our Facebook, Twitter, Pinterest and Instagram for more updates.
 To get new recipes and travel tips delivered straight to your inbox, join our club and subscribe to Tantalise My Taste Buds via the sign up box.